Benefits of Silica: All You Should Know

 For objectives of re-mineralization in damaged bones, it is advised that a sufficient silica supplement be taken daily because bones are composed of mainly of the minerals phosphorus, magnesium and calcium; however, these minerals need the presence of silica to be deposited into the bones, especially calcium.
 It hastens the healing of fractures and also diminishes scarring at the location of a fracture.
 A great deal of research evidence indicates that through a transmutation process, silica is turned into calcium when there is a calcium deficiency and the body needs it.

-Silica and the immune system
+Silica and the Immune System

 Silica may play an important role in the immune system and its biological response to harmful stimuli because it is necessary for the manufacturing process of antibodies/antigens and it encourages the conversion of LB (Lymphocyte B) into LT (Lymphocyte T).
 Silica decreases swelling due to its positive effects on the lymphatic system.

-Silica and the skin
+Silica and the Skin

 Skin is our largest protective organ.
 Collagen accounts for up to 75% of the weight of the dermis and is responsible for the resilience and elasticity of the skin.
 Collagen, which is mostly made up of silica, is the glue that holds us together.
-Our connective tissues consist of collagen, elastin, mucopolysaccharides and mucous carbohydrates which aid in moisture retention.
+Our connective tissues consist of collagen, elastin, mucopolysaccharides, and mucous carbohydrates, which aid in moisture retention.
 Their capacity to hold on to moisture keeps the connective tissue resilient and has apparent importance in the prevention of premature aging.
 All these valuable molecules house large quantities of silica.
-Studies show that without adequate silica, the body cannot maintain optimum skin elasticity, strong hair, nails, teeth and gums.
+Studies show that without adequate silica, the body cannot maintain optimum skin elasticity, strong hair, nails, teeth, and gums.

-Silica and the brain
+Silica and the Brain

-Silica levels decrease with aging and therefore may be needed in larger amounts by the elderly.
+Silica levels decrease with aging and, therefore, may be needed in larger amounts by the elderly.
 Scientists and researchers have long hypothesized that Alzheimer’s disease is linked to a build-up of aluminum in the brain, and links between aluminum in drinking water supplies and Alzheimer’s have now been ascertained.
-A factor that had been overlooked is that silica reduces the accumulation of aluminum.
+A factor that has been overlooked is that silica reduces the accumulation of aluminum.
 When researchers added silica to aluminum-laced water supplies, it inhibited the aluminum from being absorbed.
 It also caused a proliferation in the excretion of aluminum in urine and lowered aluminum concentrations in the brain, liver, bone, spleen, and kidneys.
 Silica, therefore, may be important in supporting neurological health.

-Silica and the cardiovascular system
+Silica and the Cardiovascular System

 Other facts about silica include: silica is water-soluble; hence, it easily absorbed via the intestinal wall and is also rapidly excreted.
 It does not accumulate in the body, so consistent daily supplementation is important.
-Studies have not found any negative side effects from too much silica.
-Its safety and extensive range of uses makes silica one of the most important minerals used in complementary therapy and alternative medicine.
-Regular supplementation could make a significant difference in the quality of our lives during later years.